ingredients icon.Ingredients

 With so many grill instructions readily available, we thought we would give you our favorite way to smoke the sirloin:

-1. Remove the steaks from the fridge and pat dry, leave for around 45 to 60 minutes until they reach room temperature.
+1. Remove the steaks from the fridge and pat dry, leave for around 45 to 60 minutes to temper.

 3. Rub the sirloins with oil and season the steaks with your favorite rub, or just salt.